mze-runner/amn-store/README.md

 ### Store a JSON object

-To store an object you you need to call `push` and project the Request object, name (a string constant) and JSON object itself.
+To place an object into the store, you can utilize `push` function.
+The function has the following signature.

+`store.pull(req, { name: string, data: object})`

+-   req, express Request object
+-   name, a string that identifies your data within the store.
+-   data, JSON object to place in the store

 ```javascript
 const store = require('amn-store');